 According to estimates by Utilitywise PLC, over 160,000 sites will be affected by P272 changes.

 Although domestic properties(Profile Class 01-02) are not affected, It is worth noting that Ofgem plans to extend this regulation to smaller non-domestic customers (Profile Class 03-04) as well, in an effort to create an entirely smart energy market across the UK.

 How do I find out my profile class?

 All electricity supplies have a Meter Point Administration Number (MPAN) assigned to the supply which is shown on the electricity invoices.
-The first set of numbers of the supply number relate to the profile class.
+The first set of numbers of the supply number relates to the profile class.

 Find out your meter type by looking at the Supply Number on your bill – the first section on the Supply Number above the 13-digit core MPAN is your Meter Profile Class.
-It is shown as a two digit number in the upper-left section of the MPAN label (’00’ in the example below):
+It is shown as a two-digit number in the upper-left section of the MPAN label (’00’ in the example below):

 Do I need to do anything?